Course Catalog

 Credit: 3

 This course is designed to improve the student's understanding of computer hardware and peripherals.
 The student shall gain an ability to determine the source of elementary equipment problems and the ability to isolate problems relating to software and hardware.
-Through hands-on labs, the student will obtain and demonstrate knowledge of installation, configuration, and repair.
+Through hands-on labs, the student will obtain and demonstrate knowledge of installation, configuration and repair.

-NET-142 - NETWORK ESSENTIALS
+NET-142 - Network Essentials

 Lecture: 3